mkieffer1107/course-scheduler/README.md

 | 2023-2024 Undergraduate Catalog | The official UF undergraduate catalog for the academic years 2023-2024. | [View PDF](https://catalog.ufl.edu/pdf/2023-2024%20Undergraduate%20Catalog%20UF.pdf) |
 | Major and Minor Requirements | Detailed requirements for majors and minors offered at UF. | [View Requirements](https://catalog.ufl.edu/UGRD/programs/) |

-Please note that some resources may not be used directly in the project but are included for completeness (brought to you by Claude).
+Please note that some resources may not be used directly in the project but are included for completeness (thank u, Claude <3).